-Lojane, Macedonia Before he started the long road to Europe, the 26-year-old Ibrahim from the city of Hara in Afghanistan was prepared to face anything in order to get to a developed country in Europe.
+Lojane, Mazedonien Before he started the long road to Europe, the 26-year-old Ibrahim from the city of Hara in Afghanistan was prepared to face anything in order to get to a developed country in Europe.

 His childhood years were spent in the period of terrible wars.
 He says that the war took the lives of three members of his family.
 In March of 2010, Ibrahim started his journey towards Europe’s capitals, with a small suitcase and 7000 dollars that he had managed to save, hoping to find a good job to help himself and the members of his family who were still alive.
 However, he is apparently still only halfway down the road.
 He has been illegally sheltered for almost a month in Llojane in Macedonia, a village of 6000 inhabitants only one kilometer away from the border of Serbia.